 Mint was one of the first free online budgeting apps when it launched in 2007.
 I used it when it was first released.
 Intuit purchased Mint in 2009, and they recently announced they are shutting Mint.com down at the end of the year.
 Current users are now forced to find a replacement.
-Here are the 8 best Mint alternatives worth considering.
+Here are the 9 best Mint alternatives worth considering.

 - Top Mint.com Alternative Picks

 - 2. Quicken–Best for those wanting comprehensive budgeting software

 - 3. Tiller Money–Best for those who love spreadsheets